ashinw/house-prj-pub/lower-level/section-A-requirements.md

 1. Refer to [laundry related problems](./section-H-requirements.md#Problem) that are captured in section H
 2. Visitors would need to navigate to the far end of the house to go to the bathroom
 3. Both upper & lower level residents require an area for washing and hanging clothes with convenient access to the clothes line
 4. Brett has advised that it is cost prohibitive to move the laundry into this location due to all the plumbing work (particularly the toilet).
-It is significantly cheaper to keep the bathroom here and use a slopped deck instead.
+It is significantly cheaper to keep the bathroom here and move the [laundry to section D](./section-D-requirements.md) using a slopped deck for outside access.

 ## Symmetric Requirements